 The narrow and winding streets of the old quarter, Vieux-Ville, packed with shops, restaurants and bars is an area where you could easily spend hours exploring.
 While the Grand Place of Lille isn’t as opulent as Brussels, it’s still very beautiful and worth having at least a drink to relax and people watch.
 You could have a very enjoyable day just meandering around Lille, periodically eating and drinking, but there’s also a lot of worthwhile sites and museums too.

 Like much of Europe, Lille holds an annual outdoor Christmas market.
 While we haven’t visited the one in Lille, several years ago we were in Brussels during their Christmas market, which was fantastic.
 Wooden stalls are filled with beautiful ornaments and decorated with colorful lights.
 And all the delicious food and drinks like mulled wine warm your body and soul in the cold temperatures.

 If you’re traveling from London to Brussels, you can schedule a stop in Lille on Eurostar as it’s on the way.
 From Paris, Lille is only an hour by train on the TGV.
 Conveniently located near three major European capitals, Lille is a city with a lot to offer and often welcomes its guests with a smile.

 For more tips on things to do in Lille, check out their visitor’s page!

-Have you spent time in Lille?
-If so, please share any great recommendations or suggestions that we’ve left out!
+Have you visited Lille?
+If so, please share any great recommendations or suggestions in the comments!